8 Tips For Your Best BBQ

 Tip 7: Add sauce

 If you’re really looking to impress this summer, why not try making your own BBQ sauce?
 Look for local ingredients to experiment with until you find the perfect combination!
 For a quicker, (but just as delicious) option, try a local, ready-to-use pre-made sauce.
+If you’re into spice, we suggest adding a little Mad Gringo Hot Sauce.

 Tip 8: Throw some seafood on the barbie